Bank Restoration Projects

 The major work has been completed and maintenance is now being undertaken.
 The work is continuing under the direction of our new Project Manager, Peter Jirgens with many dedicated volunteers.

 Photo Links: Working Bee Jul15, Oct 2008, Nov 2008, Dec 2008,

 Description: On 30Sep13 work began on planting river mangroves on the foreshores of Riversdale.
-The riverbanks in front of the Riversdale homestead and function centre have been badly eroded as a result of continual wake from boating activities, as this section of the river is a popular turning point.
+The riverbanks in front of the Riversdale homestead and function centre have been badly eroded as a result of continual wake from boating activities.

 The location is also an important trial to see if the river mangroves can grow in this environment.